FireKeyz/yeetcode/README.md

 * Came across the concept of Monotonic stack refers to a stack with elements that in either increasing or decreasing order - [GFG Link](https://www.geeksforgeeks.org/introduction-to-monotonic-stack-data-structure-and-algorithm-tutorials/)
 * Use the Java inbuilt [Stack](https://docs.oracle.com/javase/8/docs/api/java/util/Stack.html) class for easy use with standard operations
 * For adjacent element comparison - always apply `Stack` and verify if it works
+* Be aware of the limitation of Integer/Long before converting a super-long String into numeric equivalent
+* **Strip leading zeroes** - Either parse to Integer & back, use Regex, Apache Utils or just check element and remove/reduce